 - At this point, you are going to let the wine sit for 2 weeks.
 You might notice some fermentation, but it isn’t uncommon to see very little activity at this point.

-- After the 2-3 weeks or the recommend Specific Gravity (S.G.) has been reached, you want to add packets 2, 3 and 4.
-Packets 2 and 3 are potassium metabisulfite and potassium sorbate.
+- After the 2-3 weeks or the recommend Specific Gravity (S.G.) has been reached, you want to add the remaining packets from the recipe kit.
+Two of the packets are potassium metabisulfite and potassium sorbate.
 They work together to kill off the yeast and stabilize the wine to help preserve it once you are ready to bottle.
-Packet 4 is chitosan or isinglass, a clarifier for the wine.
+The last packet is chitosan and kieselsol, a two stage clarifier for the wine.
 You’ll want to stir these ingredients in as well as you can.
 The back of a spoon works well, or use a stainless steel mix-stir rod that attaches to your drill to make this process easier.
 Remember to sanitize anything that come in contact with the wine

 - Stirring is very important at this stage as it helps to get everything blended well, but you are also trying to release the CO2 from the wine.
 This part of the process is known as de-gassing.
 If you use a stir-rod, you will notice a lot of foam on top of the wine.
 This is normal; just keep mixing until it goes away.

-- After everything is stirred well, you need to be very careful of the headspace in your wine.
+- After everything is stirred well, you need to be very mindful of the headspace in your wine carboy.
 You need the wine to be up to the neck of the carboy, just an inch or so below the bottom of the stopper.
-You do not want to leave a large air gap because the air can oxidize your wine, or introduce bacteria that will make your wine into a nasty vinegar.
-If you have a large air gap, some ways to top off your wine are with water, a wine similar to what you are making (from your cellar or the store), or glass marbles.
-We prefer to use a wine similar to what we are making, but any of the ways will work.
-Be aware that the use of water can water down the wine, so don’t use more than 2 glasses of water for this method.
+You do not want to leave a large air gap because excessive air will oxidize your wine.
+If you have a large air gap, some ways to top off your wine are with a wine similar to what you are making (from your cellar or the store), or glass marbles.
+We prefer to use a wine similar to what we are making.
+And don't worry, you'll get that wine 'back' after you bottle.

 - When you are all topped off, re-attach your stopper and airlock, and let the wine sit for at least 2 more weeks.
 It will take this entire time for the wine to clear, so be patient.

 - If you decide to bottle, make sure that the wine is clear.
-If you place a cloudy wine in the bottle, it will not clear properly in the bottle.
+If you bottle a cloudy wine, it will not clear properly in the bottle.
 It can also contain some off flavors that might create a different flavor in your wine than you were expecting.

-- If you plan on storing the wine for more than 6 months, add 1/4 tsp. metabisulphite potassium sorbate to the wine to help prevent oxidation.
+- If you plan on bulk-aging the wine for more than 6 months, add 1/4 tsp. potassium metabisulphite to the wine to help prevent oxidation.

 - Any other adjustments, like sweetening back the wine should be done at least a few days before bottling to allow sediment to settle.

 - Bottle your wine.
-For more information, see our FAQ/PDF titled “How do I bottle my wine?”
+For more information, see our FAQ titled “How do I bottle my wine?”